obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 ### Scheduled Date

 - `group by scheduled`
-  - The scheduled date of the task, including the week-day, or `No scheduled date`.
+  - The scheduled date of the task, including the week-day, or `Invalid scheduled date` or `No scheduled date`.

 > [!released]
 >